jamesaduncan/crate-of-html-template/PLAN.md

   - Some edge case tests cause panics (circular references, array without brackets)
   - These tests have been marked with `#[ignore]` pending investigation
   - Issue appears related to unsafe string buffer operations
-- Property-based tests and CI integration deferred to later phase
+- Property-based tests and CI integration deferred to Phase 9.3

 ### Implementation Notes from Phase 8.1 (Complete):